RZachLamberty/isl/ch2.md

 ## Conceptual questions

-### Problem 1
+1. Flexible vs. Inflexible

-1. (flexible is worse) For large n and small p, we are in danger of overfitting if we use a model that is too flexible.
+  A. (flexible is worse) For large n and small p, we are in danger of overfitting if we use a model that is too flexible.
 We could eliminate bias, but we would do so at the cost of high variance.
 I would advocate for using an *inflexible* model
-2. For large p and small n, we should use a flexible model.
+  B. For large p and small n, we should use a flexible model.
 We ???
-3. (flexible is better) For a highly non-linear response, we are inclined to use a more flexible model.
+  C. (flexible is better) For a highly non-linear response, we are inclined to use a more flexible model.
 By definition, "flexibility" is referring to our ability to capture complexity in the form of higher-order (i.e. non-linear) terms (e.g. power series).
-4. (flexible is the same as inflexible) For a data set with extremely large `Var(eps^2)`, there is not yet a preferred method -- `Var(eps^2)` simply tells us the baseline of the test MSE.
+  D. (flexible is the same as inflexible) For a data set with extremely large `Var(eps^2)`, there is not yet a preferred method -- `Var(eps^2)` simply tells us the baseline of the test MSE.
 The `Var` that counts is the `Var` of our model under changes in input points.

-### Problem 2
+2. Identifying model parameters

-1. regression (salary is a quantity); n = 500 (companies); p = 3 (profit, #emp, industry); we are interested in inference
+  A. regression (salary is a quantity); n = 500 (companies); p = 3 (profit, #emp, industry); we are interested in inference
-2. classification (success v failure); n = 20 (products); p = 13, prediction
+  B. classification (success v failure); n = 20 (products); p = 13, prediction
-3. regresion (USD); n = 52; p = 3; inference (effect of stock changes)
+  C. regresion (USD); n = 52; p = 3; inference (effect of stock changes)

-### Problem 3
+3. Variance-Bias Tradeoff

-1. squared bias goes down; variance goes up; training error starts above bayes and decreases; test error is U shaped (sum of squared bias and variance); and irreducible is flat line
+  A. squared bias goes down; variance goes up; training error starts above bayes and decreases; test error is U shaped (sum of squared bias and variance); and irreducible is flat line
-2. flexibility allows model to completely explain all data points: bias goes down; flexibility also overfits the pts it saw in training, and will completely change if there are new points: var goes up; training error has no var so bias just gets wiped out; test error is the sum of the var and bias and var wins out; irreducible is inherent in data and irreducible (duh)
+  B. flexibility allows model to completely explain all data points: bias goes down; flexibility also overfits the pts it saw in training, and will completely change if there are new points: var goes up; training error has no var so bias just gets wiped out; test error is the sum of the var and bias and var wins out; irreducible is inherent in data and irreducible (duh)

-### Problem 4

-1.
+4. Real-life applications
+  A. classification
+    1. response: will donald trump receive the rep nomination. predictors: polling data, previous election results given polling data, demographic change data; goal: prediction
+    2. response: will my ffl team win or lose this week. predictors: score projections for myself and my opponent, game results given previous predictions. goal: prediction
+    3. response: who should I start on my ffl team. predictors: same as above. goal: inferrence
+  B. regression
+    1. response: how much does the price of USD affect AAPL options. predictors: tick data for both symbols. goal: inferrence
+    2. response: how many votes will donald trump receive in the 2016 primary. predictors: polling data, previous election results given polling data, demographic change data; goal: prediction
+    3. response: how many points will I score this week. predictors: score projections for myself and my opponent, game results given previous predictions. goal: prediction
+  C. cluster analysis
+    1. ffl: identifying groups of "MVPs"
+    2. politics: identifying groups of voters with similar tendencies
+    3. trading: identify clusters of similarly-moving stocks

+5. Flexible vs. Inflexible II
+  A. The advantages of F methods are the ability to fit "more" of the data, and to fit more complicated models / underlying structures.
+They also will reduce the bias.
+This comes at a cost, however -- they are likely to overfit (equiv: they have a high variance)
+  B. F methods should be preferred particularly in cases with non-linear behavior, and especially when we are interested in predictability (where low bias matters).
+I methods are preferable when the goal is inferrence or interpretability.

+6. Parametric v. non-paramteric
+  A. Parametric SL assumed a "parametric" or parameterized model, and asks how to best chose the parameters to reporoduce the test data.
+NP SL, on the other hand, makes no assumption about the model, but instead tries to rely on self-organization of the data, depending on the factors we have measured (e.g. clustering).
+  B. The advantages of P SL are in their lack of complexity (an entire model reduced to several parameters), and the resulting increase in interpretability.
+The tradeoff is in flexibility and possible bias -- we may have chosen a model that just doesn't fit the data well and overfit it, or chosen a model that is overly sensitive to changes in test data.
+NP SL have the inverse characteristics: very flexible and robust to bias, but not inferrable.

+7. test case
+  A. euclidean distances: 3, 2, sqrt(10), sqrt(5), sqrt(2), sqrt(3)
+  B. K = 1 ==> Y = green. obs.
+5 is closest to (0, 0, 0)
+  C. K = 3 ==> Y = red. three smallest observations are 2, 5, and 6 (red, green, red)
+  C. For highly non-linear Bayes decision boundaries, we would expect K to be small.
+Increasing K has a renormalizing affect, smoothing out local variation and reducing the number of curves / features in the decision boundary.